 Two Types of Pain and Suffering

-As your attorney builds your case, they will evaluate your specific experience of pain and suffering based on what you tell your attorney and anything you have to document.
+As your attorney builds your case, they will evaluate your specific experience of pain and suffering based on the information you share with your attorney and anything you have to document your condition.
 There are two types of pain and suffering: physical and mental.

-- Physical pain and suffering refer to the bodily pain you experienced from surgery, during recovery, while in rehab, and any physical pain you will experience for the rest of your life.
+• Physical pain and suffering refer to the bodily pain you experienced from the crash, surgery, during recovery, and throughout rehab, and any physical pain you will experience for the rest of your life.

-Recovering the Most Compensation After Your Florida Car Accident
+We Can Help You Recover the Most Compensation After Your Florida Accident

 Recovering compensation for automobile accident-related losses can be complex in Florida because the law sets out different requirements depending on your situation.
 After a crash, a car accident attorney may need to bring legal action through: